Molly Epps-Ouellette, CMHC

 Specializations:

-I work with individual adults and adolescents as well as adults in relationships.
+I work with individual adults.
 I specialize in trauma-focused, neurodiversity-affirming care for marginalized communities.

 Education: